-Digital zoom is disabled while time stamping (page 105) is turned on.
+Digital zoom is disabled while time stamping (page 106) is turned on.

 - The higher the digital zoom factor, the coarser the recorded image.
-Note that the camera also has a function that lets you record using digital zoom without image deterioration (page 45). - Use of a tripod is recommended to protect against image blur due to camera movement when shooting with telephoto. - Performing a zoom operation changes the lens aperture.
+Note that the camera also has a function that lets you record using digital zoom without image deterioration (page 46). - Use of a tripod is recommended to protect against image blur due to camera movement when shooting with telephoto. - · Performing a zoom operation changes the lens aperture. - Digital zoom only is available during movie recording.
+You can adjust the optical zoom setting before you press the shutter button to start movie recording.